 - Having a close relative with diabetes.

 If you're worried about your risk and want to take action, try our Know Your Risk tool.
-You’ll have to answer a few simple questions and you will find out what your chance of developing type 2 diabetes is.
-If you get a score of 16 or more, you may be eligible for a free place on Healthier You, the NHS diabetes prevention programme for England.
+You’ll have to answer a few simple questions and you will find out what your risk of developing type 2 diabetes is.
+Depending on your score, the next step may be asking your GP for a blood test.

 Diabetes information in other languages